 By default, all cells are locked.
 Locking and unlocking cells has no effect, however, unless you have a protected worksheet.

-Beginning with Excel 2002, Excel's protection options have become much more flexible.
-When you protect a worksheet, the Protect Sheet dialog box (see Figure 1-13) lets you choose which elements won't be protected.
-For example, you can allow users to sort data or use autofiltering on a protected sheet (tasks that weren't possible with earlier versions).
+When you protect a worksheet, the Protect Sheet dialog box (see Figure 1-14) lets you select which elements won't be protected.
+For example, you can allow users to sort data or use AutoFiltering on a protected sheet.